mikeizbicki/cmc-csci046/topic_11_graphs/lab-deploying.md

 **Task 0: Merging into the master branch**

-On the lambda server, checkout your `master` branch.
+In the containers repo, checkout your `master` branch.
 Then run
 ```
 $ git merge bst